Winter Pop Ups in London 2019 | Eskimosey On Down

 …which makes the people behind them truly seasoned professionals.

 So allow us to present you with a little selection of seasonal, eggnog-spiced winter pop ups that you can think warm fuzzy thoughts over, and actually get round to booking before everyone else does.
-They include two sets of igloos on the Thames (one of which has a fondue restaurant attached), two sets of hidden cinemas (one of which is literally at the centre of a labyrinth), a curling-lane bar, an Alpine Club, and more…
+They include three sets of igloos on the Thames (one of which has a fondue restaurant attached), a hidden cinema (which can only be accessed via a ball pit river), rooftop curling lanes, a riverside hot tub, and more…

 Coppa Club Igloos | Tower Bridge

 They’re back.
 The original and (they’re making a pretty good case to believe) the best, these dining igloos have pitched up again on the riverside terrace behind Coppa Club, overlooking a twinkling skyline of Tower Bridge and the Shard.
 Inside the redesigned heated pods, you’ll find sumptuous furs and blankets and your own sound system to play with while you tuck into their festive fare.

 Details: Until 31st January | Coppa Club, 3 Three Quays Walk, Lower Thames Street, EC3R 6AH | Reserve online HERE

 As one of the fastest-selling pop ups in town, Jimmy’s residencies are at the peak of popularity.

 So it makes sense that he’s bringing the Alpine peaks to London for the winter, transforming his summer BBQ spot into a chalet-style 30 seater fondue restaurant, alongside private dining in glass snow globes overlooking the river, and a host of street food dishes and hot cocktails to enjoy around outdoor fire pits… READ MORE

 Details: Until 5th January | Southbank Centre, Belvedere Road, SE1 8XX | Igloos minimum spend £600, restaurant £35pp: book HERE